lofdev/go-dubaicoin/README.md

 ## Dubaicoin Go

-Official golang implementation of the Dubaicoin-Dbix protocol.
+Official golang implementation of the Dubaicoin protocol.

-* P2PPort: 57955
-* RPCPort: 7565
-* WSPort: 7557
-* NetworkID: 7995

-## Organization

-ARABIANCHAIN.ORG

 ## Building the source